Man abuses, threatens ex after being dumped at Christmas

 Police were called to the woman's Warwick home about 7.45pm on Boxing Day, where the man was standing outside her unit block and refusing to leave.

-Police prosecutor Steve de Lissa said the man was apologetic and co-operative when questioned by police, acknowledging his actions breached a domestic violence order made the month prior.
+Police prosecutor Steve de Lissa said the man was apologetic and co-operative when questioned by police.

-Defence lawyer Clare Hine said the man’s outburst was sparked when the woman ended their 12-month relationship only hours after he gave her expensive jewellery as a Christmas present.
+Defence lawyer Clare Hine said the man's outburst was sparked when the woman ended their 12-month relationship.

 Ms Hine told the court her client now regretted his actions, which she said were out of character given his lack of criminal history.